A Critical Look At Tokenwise Reward-Guided Text Generation: Experiments

 \section{Experiments}

-We evaluate our proposed approach, which we call \textbf{P}artial \textbf{A}lignment as \textbf{R}eward-\textbf{G}uided \textbf{S}ampling (PARGS)\footnote{This is in contrast to ARGS which considers full sequences and greedy decoding instead of sampling.} on two language generation tasks: summarization and dialogue generation.
+We evaluate our proposed approach, which we call \textbf{P}artial \textbf{A}lignment as \textbf{R}eward-\textbf{G}uided \textbf{S}ampling (PARGS)---in contrast to ARGS which considers full sequences and greedy decoding instead of sampling---on two generation tasks: summarization and dialogue generation.